Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 - feeling tired and lacking energy (fatigue)

-- a change to the way your liver works
+- a change to the way your liver or pancreas works

 - wind (flatulence)

 - an increased risk of getting a

 non melanoma skin cancer.
 Your doctor will check your skin for signs of this.
 You need to cover up and use suncream to protect your skin when you go outside.